supervisely/developer-portal/app-development/basics/add-private-app.md

   "slug": "<organization_name>/<app-name>",
 ```

 Field `slug` is your application unique identifier.
-It **must** contain `/` symbol.  &#x20;
+It **must** contain `/` symbol.

-If you are using github, field `slug` is not required and will be constructed automatically from your origin.
-In other cases you should define it manually.
 Examples: `"slug": "maxim/my-super-app",` or `"slug": "my-company/my-super-app",`, or `"slug": "xxx/my-super-app",`.

+{% hint style="info" %}
+If you store multiple applications in the same repository, slug in each application config.json file must contain path to that application folder.
+Examples: `"slug": "my-company/my-super-project/apps/train",`.

 ### Step 2.
 Release